gdlc/STAT_COMP/INCLASS/INCLASS_3.md

    - Write a while loop, for condition use `i<=5`,
    - Inside the loop write `i=i+1`

  What is the value of i after the while loop finishes?
+Store this value in a variable named **Q3**.

  **4)**  Recoding: 3-strategies